DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 dbt-build.sh --clean
 ```
+One case where you'd want to do this is if you changed the installation directory variable as described above.

 And if, after the build, you want to run the unit tests, just add the `--unittest` option.
 Note that it can be used with or without `--clean`, so, e.g.:
 ```
 dbt-build.sh --clean --unittest  # Blow away the contents of ./build, run config+generate+build, and then run the unit tests